Freeze Warning issued for Buttonwillow - Lost Hills - I5 by NWS - NewsBreak

 weather.gov

-Dense Fog Advisory issued for Bakersfield, Buttonwillow - Lost Hills - I5, Fresno-Clovis by NWS
+Freeze Watch issued for Bakersfield, Buttonwillow - Lost Hills - I5 by NWS

-Effective: 2023-01-25 06:33:00 PST Expires: 2023-01-25 10:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Target Area: Bakersfield; Buttonwillow - Lost Hills - I5; Fresno-Clovis; Southeast San Joaquin Valley; Visalia - Porterville - Reedley; West Side of Fresno and Kings Counties DENSE FOG ADVISORY IN EFFECT UNTIL 10 AM PST THIS MORNING * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...West Side of Fresno and Kings Counties, Fresno-Clovis, Buttonwillow -Lost Hills -I5, Visalia -Porterville - Reedley, Bakersfield and Southeast San Joaquin Valley. * WHEN...Until 10 AM PST this morning. * IMPACTS...Hazardous driving conditions due to low visibility. * ADDITIONAL DETAILS...Advisory has been extended to include Visalia. * PRECAUTIONARY/PREPAREDNESS ACTIONS If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Effective: 2023-01-31 00:00:00 PST Expires: 2023-02-02 09:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Take steps now to protect tender plants from the cold.
+Target Area: Bakersfield; Buttonwillow - Lost Hills - I5; Caruthers - San Joaquin - Selma; Delano-Wasco-Shafter; Fresno-Clovis; Hanford - Corcoran - Lemoore; Los Banos - Dos Palos; Merced - Madera - Mendota; Planada - Le Grand - Snelling; South End San Joaquin Valley; Southeast San Joaquin Valley; Visalia - Porterville - Reedley; West Side of Fresno and Kings Counties A FREEZE WATCH REMAINS IN EFFECT FROM LATE MONDAY NIGHT INTO THURSDAY MORNING * WHAT...Sub-freezing temperatures as low as 26 degrees possible. * WHERE...The San Joaquin Valley. * WHEN...From late Monday night into Thursday morning. * IMPACTS...Frost and freeze conditions could kill crops and other sensitive vegetation.

 Comments / 0